Affordable South LA

 Accessibility

-We recognize the need for a more comprehensive approach to accessibility.
+Throughout the phases of the project, we recognize the need for a more comprehensive approach to accessibility.
 This includes considerations for users with various disabilities and those using assistive technologies.

 Post-Launch Data